You cannot copy content of this website, your IP is being recorded

 Healing is the natural process the body undergoes when a wound occurs, however when a wound is not healing properly, a wound care clinician will follow the following steps to help ensure the wound heals as quickly as possible:

 • Watch and treat – monitor for infection.
-Untreated infection can be fatal.
+Untreated infections can be fatal.

-• Clean and cover – maintain cleanliness of the wound and the wound covering.
+• Clean and cover – maintain the cleanliness of the wound and the wound covering.

 Directions to PrimeHealth Urgent Care in Florida